ps-copilot-sandbox/jupyternotebook-simple-demo/CONTRIBUTING.md

 ## How to add a new demo

 1. Create a new branch from `main` branch.
 The branch name should be descriptive and should not contain any spaces.
 For example, `create-new-demo` is a good name for a branch.
-2. Create a new folder for your demo.
+2. Create a new folder for your demo under `Demo`.
 The folder name should be descriptive and should not contain any spaces.
 For example, `GettingStarted` is a good name for a folder.
 3. Add a file named `README.md` in the folder.
 This file should contain the demo instructions.
 You can use [this template](README_TEMPLATE.md) as a starting point.
 4. If you have any script, you need to add to the folder.
 For example, if you have a notebook, you need to add it to the folder.
 You can add any other files that are needed for the demo.
 If you have images, you can create a new folder called `images` in your own folder, and add images to that folder.
 Link the images to your documentation.
 5. Update `README.md` in the root of repository to update the index of demos.